newheadline/newheadline/README.md

 - 👀 I’m interested in programming ERPs
 - 🌱 I’m currently learning hardware programming
 - 💞️ I’m looking to collaborate on not decided yet
-- 📫 How to reach me Skypebane: newheadline
+- 📫 How to reach me Skypename: newheadline

 <!---
 newheadline/newheadline is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.